 - Open the suction side of the pump

-- Close the discharge side using discharge valve.
+- Close the discharge side using the discharge valve.

-- Now open the air cock to allow air inside to escape.
+- Now open the air pipe outlet to allow air inside to escape.

 - Ensure there is proper flow of lubrication available to the seals.